-Base Inform nation Population Approach Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate Source Methodology Assumptions Government Securities - 1992 to 2008 - F16, and Indicative Mid Rates of Australian Government Securities - 2009 to 2015 Equity beta input source: ACCC - final decision PTS (Oct 1998); ACCC - final decision PTS (Nov 2002); AER - electricity and distribution WACC parameters (May 2009); AER - rate of return guideline (Dec 2013) the asset beta for samples of businesses with regulated revenues identified by TDB and Frontier (described above), at gearings of 40 percent and 43 percent respectively.
+Base Inform nation Population Approach Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Source Actual / Estimate Methodology Assumptions Rates of Australian Government Securities - 1992 to 2008 - F16, and Indicative Mid Rates of Australian Government Securities - 2009 to 2015 Equity beta input source: ACCC - final decision PTS (Oct 1998); ACCC - final decision PTS (Nov 2002); AER - electricity and distribution WACC parameters (May 2009); AER - rate of return guideline (Dec 2013); AER - rate of return instrument (Dec 2018) the asset beta for samples of businesses with regulated revenues identified by TDB and Frontier (described above), at gearings of 40 percent and 43 percent respectively.
 EGP considers that a gearing that is consistent with the formulation of asset beta is 50 percent.
 Cost of debt The cost of debt in each year is estimated as a prevailing cost of debt across the RCM capital base using the yield on corporate bonds with a broad BBB rating, and terms ranging from one to 10 years.
 A 10 year yield on Australian Government Securities (AGS) was calculated on each day using linear interpolation between the yield of the bond with the highest term that is less than 10 years and the yield of the bond with the lowest term that is more than 10 years.
-Each interpolated 10 year yield was then converted from the semi-annual basis that the RBA reports them on to an annualised basis to reflect their application consistent with the calculation of the asset valuation;5 and zero reflecting SGSPAA shareholders' tax status in Australia.
+Each interpolated 10 year yield was then converted from the semi-annual basis to reflect their application consistent with the calculation of the asset valuation;5 and ('gamma') is equal to zero reflecting SGSPAA shareholders' tax status in Australia.
 This assumption is also applied to previous shareholders.
 Cost of debt and tenor assumptions The cost of debt is calculated under the assumptions that: EGP aims to achieve a debt portfolio that is 'staggered' so that debt falls due in relatively equal amounts on a year to year basis, limiting refinancing risk; and EGP aims to achieve a debt portfolio with an average term to maturity from issuance of 10 years.

-$^{5}$ We convert semi-annual yields to annualised yield using the following formula: $y{annual} = \left(1 + \frac{y{semi-annua}}{2}\right)^{2} - 1$
+We convert semi-annual yields to annualised yield using the following formula: $y{annual} = \left(1 + \frac{y{semi-annua}}{2}\right)^2 - 1$

-Base Information Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate Source Methodology Assumptions Market Risk Premium (MRP) input source: Credit Suisse Global Investment Returns Yearbook, prepared by Dimson, Marsh and Staunton (2017 edition) An average 10 year yield was calculated for each period as the average of the 12 month-end values in that period.
+Base Information Population Approach Approach Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate Source Methodology Assumptions Market Risk Premium ( MRP ) input source: Credit Suisse Global Investment Returns Yearbook, prepared by Dimson, Marsh and Staunton (2017 edition) An average 10 year yield was calculated for each period as the average of the 12 month-end values in that period. $\frac{\text{Cost of equity.}}{\text{The cost of equity for each year since the construction}}$ of the EGP is estimated using the Sharpe-Lintner capital asset pricing model (S-L CAPM). $r_e = r_f + \beta_e (r_m - r_f)$ where: $r_e$ is the cost of equity; $r_f$ is the risk free rate; $r_m - r_f$ is the Market Risk Premium ( MRP ); and $\beta_e$ is the equity beta.
 Cost of equity assumptions EGP estimates the cost of equity based on an acceptable return that is commensurate with the expected risk SGSPAA shareholders expect from this asset.
 This value is calculated under the assumption that, for the duration of each gas transportation contract for capacity agreed on the EGP, the cost of equity applying to the capital expenditure associated with that capacity is held constant at the rate applying at the time the contract was entered into until the expiry of the contract.
 Assumptions applied: